joycshen/playful-plant-project/design-plan/design-journey.md

 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - Since the consumers plan to garden using the plant data, information about plants' hardiness zoon and sun requirements are essential to learn about

+_Consumer_Goal 5: Select plants of specific type

+- **Design Ideas and Choices** _How will you meet those goals in your design?_
+  - The database will support filtering and sorting plants simultaneously, allowing multiple possible combinations of plant data
+- **Rationale & Additional Notes** _Justify your decisions; additional notes._
+  - With filtering and sorting, the consumer will be able to locate down to plants that satisfy their specific requirements and ones that are the most suitable in supporting gardening and engaging children

 ### _Consumer_ Persona (Milestone 1)
 > Use the goals you identified above to develop a persona of your site's audience.